Photographed by Sophia Muce

 The Listen Without Prejudice support group continues to be run virtually alongside the MSC workshops every Wednesday at 3 p.m.
 The support group is one of the center’s regular run on-campus talks.
 It is run by Victoria Ginter, a counselor from the Student Wellness Center, and is considered a confidential space.
 Students who identify with the LGBTQ+ community can discuss their challenges, develop coping mechanisms, and learn about their sexuality and gender identity.
 The Listen Without Prejudice group summary says, “The group offers ways to stay positive and help you realize that other students are on this journey with you.”

-The LBGT Center continues to provide support groups, gender-neutral services, training, workshops, and scholarships.
+The LBGT Center provides support groups, gender-neutral services, training, workshops, and scholarships.
 In addition, the Center has a list of resources for students both on-campus, off-campus, and on the national level.
 These resources include community pride center information, human rights commissions, advocacy coalitions, LBGT education funds, counseling services, and over half a dozen hotlines.

 The LBGT Center is open Monday through Friday, 9 a.m. to 5 p.m.
 While visitors can meet in the public meeting space on the first floor of Barrows Hall, center workers can also meet with students confidentially.
 In addition, the Center encourages students to visit and make new friends within the community.

 If you or someone you know is in crisis, please call 911 or the 24-hour Trevor Project Hotline (LBGT Resources and Suicide Prevention) at 866-488-7386.
-For more hotline numbers, please visit the LBGT Center’s home page on the CCSU website.
+Please visit the LBGT Center’s home page on the CCSU website for more hotline numbers.